charguer/tlc/README.md

      provided by Coq.
 These tactics help construct more concise and more robust proof scripts.

-Status:

-   - The master branch compiles with Coq v8.12.

 Compatibility:

    - Disclaimer: to allow improving the design of TLC, backward compatibility is not guaranteed.